-We have good news for anyone interested in payroll clerk jobs or working your way up to payroll manager: According to Robert Half's latest Salary Guide for Finance and Accounting, companies are bumping up compensation, and you might find a payroll manager or payroll clerk salary above market rates.
+We have good news for anyone interested in payroll clerk jobs or working your way up to payroll manager: According to Robert Half's latest Salary Guide for Finance and Accounting, companies are bumping up compensation, and you might find a payroll specialist salary above market rates.

 Salary benchmarks for payroll jobs